ipatch/dotfiles/README.md

 - [ ] [tmux] [fish] possible to restore scroll back history after closing tmux server and terminal _alacritty_
 - [ ] [arch], set lshift+rshift to toggle caps-lock on/off
 - [ ] [fish], possible to detach current pane in a tmux window from shell history, or write commands run from certain directory to specific history file to keep commands ran in a specific directory quickly accessible, ie. useful when working with a node or ruby based project.
-- [ ] [tmux] use vivaldi keybinding for switching between windows as opposed to using shift+arrow keys
 - [ ] [alacritty] [fish] [tmux] [karabiner] [hammerspoon] _double tap esc_, ie. esc², to run the keyboard shortcut of clearing the scree, ie. prefix (tmux), then control+l
 - [ ] [vim] implement func to decrypt / encrypt GPG files
 - [ ] [macos] [homebrew] howto search for homebrew taps